jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

 .. note::

-  See the `Heptio's note on security <http://blog.kubernetes.io/2016/08/security-best-practices-kubernetes-deployment.html>`_ for information about keeping your Kubernetes infrastruture secure.
+   The Heptio deployment of Kubernetes on AWS should not be considered production-ready.
+See `the introduction in the Heptio Kubernetes tutorial <http://docs.heptio.com/content/tutorials/aws-cloudformation-k8s.html>`_ for information about what to expect.

-1. Follow Step 1 of the `Heptio guide`_.
+1. Follow Step 1 of the `Heptio guide`_, called **Prepare your AWS Account**.

    This sets up your Amazon account with the credentials needed to run Kubernetes.